 What else is there to know about me other than my sexy, virile heterosexuality?
 Well, I would say I'm a Renaissance Man.
 But I would say it in a cute voice, so that it didn't sound arrogant or douchy.
 People tell me I live a pretty interesting life.
 And I hope to keep making it more interesting.
 I'm a writer, actor, filmmaker, comedian, cartoonist, songwriter, radio host, politician and one time cupcake judge.

-I recently ran with the Green Party for Member of Provincial Parliament.
+I ran twice with the Green Party for Member of Provincial Parliament.
 It was a beautiful experience - I was so touched by all the people who came out to debates to have their say and get involved.
 It was moving when people thanked me for contributing.
 I can't wait to run for office again.
 It was also fun when a song I wrote for the campaign made it into the newspapers - It's great to reach people with a positive message.

 For my regular day job, I'm a writer at an ad agency, which I enjoy as I get to use my brain all day.
 The highlight of my job so far was shooting a Visa commercial with Leslie Nielsen in Miami.